Turn Style

 Turn Style was a chain of discount department stores and was a division of Chicago-based Jewel, the parent company of the Jewel Food Stores supermarket chain.
-Some mid-western Turn Styles had an Osco Pharmacy, at the time very uncommon for a discount store in the 1960s and 1970s.
+Some Midwestern Turn Styles had an Osco Pharmacy, at the time very uncommon for a discount store in the 1960s and 1970s.
 At its peak, the chain comprised more than fifty stores throughout Chicago, as well as in downstate Illinois, Decatur, Illinois, Moline, Illinois; Davenport, Iowa; Omaha, Nebraska; Boston, Massachusetts;

 Merrillville, Indiana; Michigan, and Racine, Wisconsin.